semgrep/semgrep-docs/docs/writing-rules/autofix.md

   severity: WARNING
 ```

-## Removing a code detected by a rule
+## Remove a code detected by a rule

 Improve your code quality by cleaning up stale code automatically.
 Remove code that an autofix rule detected by adding the `fix` key with `""`, an empty string.